-In 2018 we plan to conduct research in the following policy areas:
+In 2018 we conduct researches in the following policy areas:

 - Public Service